operand/agency/README.md

 `"to"` field, the docstring of the action's method in the `"thoughts"` field, and each argument along with its type in the `"args"` field.

-So, a person using the web app UI can call the `list_files` action on the `Host` operator with the following syntax:
+So, a person using the web app UI can invoke the `list_files` action on `"Host.DemoSpace"` with the following syntax:

 ```
 /list_files to:Host.DemoSpace directory_path:/app
 ```

-This will send the `list_files` action to the `Host` who will (after being granted permission) return the results back to the web user interface.
+This will send the `list_files` action to the `Host` operator who will (after being granted permission) return the results back to `Dan.WebApp.DemoSpace` rendering them to the web user interface.

 Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:` field

 ## Broadcast vs Point-to-Point Messaging